 3.5: Third-Party Data Acquisition

-- Unclear whether personal information from users is acquired from third parties.
+- Unclear whether personal information about users is obtained from third parties.

 3.6: Third-Party Links